-A. Harrassment: Any practice by a group or an individual that detains, embarrasses, or degrades a member of the University community, endangers his health, or interferes with class attendance, or the pursuit of education is prohibited.

-B. Lawful Orders: Failure to disperse or leave, disrupting or obstructing a University building or facility, room or other premise, or to cease the use of loudspeakers, amplifiers, or other forms of noise after being given notice, or a lawful order to do so by a duly authorized agent or administrative officer of the institution is prohibited.

-C. Disorderly Conduct: Detention, threatening, or physical abuse of another person, or obstructive or riotous acts in or associated with the University community is prohibited.
-The above includes verbal or physical abuse of any member of the Boise State University community on or off campus where the situation involves the educational purposes or objectives of the University.

-D. Official Notification: Failure to appear or respond to any official notification or summons of a duly authorized administrative, faculty, or student representative of the University is subject to disciplinary action.
+- A. Harrassment: Any practice by a group or an individual that detains, embarrasses, or degrades a member of the University community, endangers his health, or interferes with class attendance, or the pursuit of education is prohibited. - B. Lawful Orders: Failure to disperse or leave, disrupting or obstructing a University building or facility, room or other premise, or to cease the use of loudspeakers, amplifiers, or other forms of noise after being given notice, or a lawful order to do so by a duly authorized agent or administrative officer of the institution is prohibited. - C. Disorderly Conduct: Detention, threatening, or physical abuse of another person, or obstructive or riotous acts in or associated with the University community is prohibited.
+The above includes verbal or physical abuse of any member of the Boise State University community on or off campus where the situation involves the educational purposes or objectives of the University. - D. Official Notification: Failure to comply with any official notification, written or verbal, of a duly authorized administrative, faculty, or judicial representative of the University may result in disciplinary action.

-In addition to the above Student Code of Conduct, students may be dismissed or expelled for violation of Idaho Code 33-3715 and 33-3716.
+In addition to the above Student Code of Conduct, students may be dismissed for violation of Idaho Code 33-3715 and 33-3716.

-II.
-Procedure for Dismissal: A written report of any student dismissed from class must be submitted to the appropriate academic dean, with a copy to the department head, no later than one working day after the dismissal.

-III.
-Procedures for Expulsion: The faculty member, if he/she feels it is warranted, may choose instead to expel the student from the course for the remainder of the semester.
-If the instructor does expel the student from the course for the remainder of the semester, he/she must submit a concise Statement of Fact specifying the reasons for the expulsion, the individual(s) or group(s), the factual details of the incident, the names of witnesses, and any applicable dates. times, or places.
+- II.
+Procedure For Dismissal From One or Two Class Periods Only: A written report of any student dismissed from class must be submitted to the appropriate academic dean, with a copy to the department head, no later than one working day after the dismissal. - III.
+Procedure For Dismissal for the Remainder of the Semester: The faculty member, if he/she feels it is warranted, may choose instead to dismiss the student from the course for the remainder of the semester.
+If the instructor does dismiss the student from the course for the remainder of the semester, he/she must submit a concise Statement of Fact specifying the reasons for the dismissal, the individual(s) or group(s), the factual details of the incident, the names of witnesses, and any applicable dates, times, or places.
 This Statement of Fact must be submitted to the appropriate academic dean, with a copy to the department head, no later than one working day after the incident.
+Immediately upon receipt of the Statement of Fact, a hearing should be scheduled to afford the student and the faculty member opportunity to present their positions to the dean.

-The student and the professor are to be notified by the dean, or his designee, no later than two working days after receiving the Statement of Fact if the expulsion is upheld and if the University deems futher disciplinary action necessary.
+The student and the professor are to be notified by the dean, or his designee, no later than two working days after receiving the Statement of Fact if the dismissal is upheld.
+If the faculty member, department head and/or dean feel further disciplinary action is necessary, a complaint may be filed with the ASBSU Judiciary.